Signeb/PingPong/README.md

 This will (eventually) create x number of input fields or drop-down-lists for users to enter their names.(On a different page)
 Once all names have been entered, users will be redirected to the "Game On" page where a named button will appear for each player.

-The first player to get 'Tre prickar' will then go click the button with hens name on it.
+The first player to get 'Tre prickar' will then go click the button with their name on it.
 This will award the player with 1 point.
-The second player to lose will receive 2 points when clicking hens button and so on.
+The second player to lose will receive 2 points when clicking their respective button and so on.
 The winner of the round will recieve 1 point for each player participating plus an additional 2 points for being awesome.

 Feel free to pitch in with anything you want.